 "Imra told me…" I started.

-I was left standing there, realizing it was under the mistletoe and I felt tears welling up in my eyes.
+I was left standing there, realizing that it was under the mistletoe and I felt tears welling up in my eyes.

 Was it healthy?
 Was it still true?